Beating Claude Opus 4.5 at Kernel Generation with a 3B-Active RL Agent

 Selecting the right base model with MoE

-A Mixture-of-Experts architecture (30B total, 3B active) achieves the highest NKI pattern score (7.7/8), surpassing Claude Opus 4.5 (7.6/8 baseline) while requiring only 26.7M LoRA parameters and 47 minutes of training.
+A 3B-active MoE architecture achieves the highest NKI pattern score, surpassing Claude Opus 4.5 baseline while requiring minimal training compute.

 Qwen3-Coder-30B-A3B is ideal: large total parameter count provides broad code understanding, while low active count (3B) enables fast inference at 7.1 tok/s.
 LoRA training touches only 26.7M parameters and completes in 47 minutes.
 The practical takeaway: you don’t need massive compute to beat frontier models on a specialized domain — you need the right reward signal.